hpssjellis/mss-machine-learning-club/ml-car/README.md

 Our first group activity.
-Design a Machine Learning controlled Websockey communication , wifi converted RC car.
+Design a Machine Learning controlled Websockey communication , wifi converted <a href="https://www.rcpro.ca/shredder">RC Shredder car</a>.

 This project was originally made using cloud9.io but that has sinced changed to AWS-cloud9 so I have converted things to work on repl.it